LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 ### Test user input

-You can feed user input directly into a knowledge base to test the content matching.
+To test the NLU processing and content matching, you can feed user input directly into a knowledge base.

 **To test user input**